ketanhdoshi/ketanhdoshi.github.io/_posts/2021-05-27-Batch-Norm-Why.md

 The goal of the experiment was to examine the loss landscape, by measuring what the Loss and Gradient would look like at different points if we kept moving in the same direction.
 They measured this with and without Batch Norm, to see what effect Batch Norm had.

-let's say that at some iteration 't' during training it is at point Pt.
-It evaluates the loss and the gradient at Pt.
-Then, starting from that point, it it takes a single step forward with some learning rate to reach a next point P_t+1.
+let's say that at some iteration 't' during training it is at point P(t).
+It evaluates the loss and the gradient at P(t).
+Then, starting from that point, it takes a single step forward with some learning rate to reach the next point P(t+1).
 Then it does a rewind back to Pt and repeats the step with a higher learning rate.

-In other words, it tried three different alternatives by taking three different-sized steps (blue, green and pink arrows) along the gradient direction, using three different learning rates.
-That brought us to three different next points for P_t+1.
-Then, at each of those P_t+1 points, it measured the new loss and gradient.
+In other words, it tried three different alternatives by taking three different-sized steps (blue, green, and pink arrows) along the gradient direction, using three different learning rates.
+That brought us to three different next points for P(t+1).
+Then, at each of those P(t+1) points, it measured the new loss and gradient.

-After this it repeated all three steps for the same network, but with Batch Norm included.
+After this, it repeated all three steps for the same network, but with Batch Norm included.

 ![]({{ site.baseurl }}/assets/images/BatchNorm/Smooth-2.png)
 * (Image by Author)*

-Now we can plot the loss at each of those P_t+1 points (blue, green and pink) just in that single direction.
+Now we can plot the loss at each of those P(t+1) points (blue, green, and pink) just in that single direction.
 The bumpy red curve shows the loss without Batch Norm and the smooth declining yellow curve shows the loss with Batch Norm.

 ![]({{ site.baseurl }}/assets/images/BatchNorm/Smooth-3.png)
 * (Image by Author)*

 Similarly, we can plot the size and direction of the gradient at each of those points.
-The red arrows shows the gradient fluctuating wildly in size and direction without Batch Norm.
-The yellow arrows shows the gradient remaining steady in size and direction with Batch Norm.
+The red arrows show the gradient fluctuating wildly in size and direction without Batch Norm.
+The yellow arrows show the gradient remaining steady in size and direction with Batch Norm.

 ![]({{ site.baseurl }}/assets/images/BatchNorm/Smooth-4.png)
 * (Image by Author)*